 Concussions in Youth Athletes - Hawaii

-1) Annual concussion training for coaches, faculty and staff
+1. Annual concussion training for coaches, administrators, faculty, staff and sports officials;

-3) Immediate removal of any student from a game, practice or activity if they exhibit the signs or symptoms of a concussion, making the student be evaluated and cleared by a licensed health care provider before they can return to athletics or academics.
+3. Immediate removal of any participant from a game, practice or activity who is suspected of having a concussion or if they exhibit the signs or symptoms of a concussion.

-The text of 2273 is available online at:
+The text of HB 2273 and Act 197 are available online at: